‘The people of Alabama deserve a lot better than you’: Comedian John Oliver criticizes Kay Ivey, transgender law - NewsBreak

 On the latest episode of “Last Week Tonight with John Oliver,” host John Oliver directed attention to Alabama’s Vulnerable Child Compassion and Protection Act , which makes it a felony for doctors to prescribe gender-affirming puberty blockers and hormones to transgender minors younger than 19.
 Under the law, doctors who gave such medication to children would be subject to up to 10 years in prison.

-On Friday, U.S. District Judge Liles Burke issued a preliminary injunction to block part of the law , at least for now.Wanted LaGrange man arrested after four-hour stand-off with police
+On Friday, U.S. District Judge Liles Burke issued a preliminary injunction to block part of the law , at least for now.Doctors respond to Alabama transgender law taking effect

 During the opening of the show, Oliver took aim at Ivey, as well as referencing an unusual sculpture in Enterprise that recently made the news.